 These hearty bulbs are easy to grow and require minimal care, provided that you plant them in the right place.

+Lilies bloom tend to bloom from early summer to fall, depending on the type.
 By carefully blending early, mid-season, and late varieties into your garden, you will enjoy their magnificent blooms from spring through frost.